 Gardens must planted by the end of the first full week in June; otherwise they will be forfeited and offered to waiting list members or used a food pantry resource.

 Gardeners are required to attend an Opening Day.
-In 2023, the Opening Days are Saturday, April 22 (with rain date of Sunday 4/23) and Saturday, April 29 (with rain date of Sunday 4/30).
+In 2025, there will be three Opening Days, April 16, April 26 and April 27 between the hours of 1:30 pm to 3:30 pm.
 Choosing “No-work day option” does not purchase release from Opening and Closing days.
 If you absolutely cannot attend, please contact Ground Crew coordinators listed below.
 These events also serve for meet and greet (particularly for new members), and to discuss policy issues and procedures.
 Bring your gloves, masks (optional, but be respectful of those who do distance), and thinking caps.
 If heavy lifting or moderate lifting is not your thing, then helping to feed and water lifters, tillers, “toters” and “bargers” is working with us, too.
 Showing up for these opening days helps us identify the plot owners and later, who are not.
 Closing Days, the work days that prepare the garden for the season and to close it down for the winter, are TBA.

-Spring curbside pickup for those who need to clear out their plots of winter leftovers, (not garlic and other over- winter crops) will probably be in April 2023. (https://www.cityofmadison.com/streets/yardWaste/).
+Spring curbside pickup dates for those who need to clear out their plots of winter leftovers, (not garlic and other over- winter crops) can be found on the City of Madison leaf and yard waste collection webpage.
 Fall pick-up schedule determines Closing Days and plot final maintenance.

 All gardeners, including returning gardeners, are expected to contribute time to the garden by participating in scheduled work days and/or volunteer opportunities (see the next page for a list of a few of the opportunities).